UPDATED: March 2019

-- You open the app ->
+- Open the app ->

-- go to “Planner” ->
+- Go to “Trip Planner” ->

 - Tick “Trains without compulsory reservation”

-Example: to go from Brussels to Paris with a direct train for the last leg of my trip, it would take my only 1 20 minutes, but I would have to pay about 30 EUR reservation fee.
+EXAMPLE: To go from Brussels to Paris with a direct train for the last leg of my trip, it would take me only 1h20min, but I would have to pay about 30€ for the reservation fee.

-If I choose tick that “No compulsory reservation” option, the app will give me an option to go with regional trains.
-In this case I would have to change 2 or 3 times and it would take me longer – about 4 hours, but this way I can save my 30 Eur!
+If I choose to see only the trains with the “No compulsory reservation” option, the app will give me an option to go with regional trains.
+In this case, I would have to change the trains 2 or 3 times and it would also take me longer – about 4 hours, but this way I could save my 30€!

-4. Difficulties you may encounter
+4. Types of difficulties you may encounter

 Missing the train